yo56789/spacebotthing/README.md

-# spacebotthing
+# space bot thing
-Some bot for tcr bot jam
+A bot made for the TCR bot jam.
+Idk why im doing this